 - Place the peanuts in food processor and chopped the peanuts.
 I like to be able to bite into some of the peanuts, so I roughly chopped them.
 Mixed the chopped peanuts with honey and set aside

-- Portion out the dough about 17 grams each.
-I could get roughly about 25 pieces.
-My mold can only accommodate about 30 grams of dough with filling wrapped inside.
+- Portion out the dough into the size you want.
 Flatten them with the palm of your hand.
-Scoop about 1 Tbsp of peanut filling on the middle and bring all edge together and roll them into a smooth ball again
+Place the filling on the middle and bring all edge together and roll them into a smooth ball again

-- When the water in the steamer is boiling vigorously, place the ang ku kueh inside the steamer about 1-inch apart.
-Lower the heat and steam for 8-10 minutes, depending on how big your ang ku kue.
-Open the lid after 2 minutes to let some steam escapes and then close it back, repeat this 2 more times every 2 minutes.
+- When the water in the steamer is boiling vigorously, place the ang ku kueh inside the steamer about 1/2-inch apart.
+Lower the heat t medium and when you cover the lid, let it crack opens about 1/2-inch and steam for 10-15 minutes, depending on how big your ang ku kue.
 This is very important as it helps to maintain the imprints on the cake and to make sure you ang ku kueh is not flattened.
-If you steam them on high heat ,all the imprints will mostly be blurred and cake is widened and flattened.
+If you steam them on high heat with all the steam trapped inside ,all the imprints will mostly be blurred and cake will expand to the side and flattened.

-- Remove from the heat onto a plate and then brush with some cooking oil.
+- Remove from the heat onto a plate and then brush with some cooking oil if you want.
 Let them cool down completely